Want in on billions of dollars of holiday online sales? Of course, you do!

 Or for smaller stores not wanting big CRM tool investments, you can add free Facebook Chat apps to ensure your customers can always get a hold of you.
 That’s a small price to pay for a smooth holiday season!

 4. Do a Load Test

 Load testing is a way of ensuring that certain areas of your site will handle a sudden influx of excess store traffic.
 You will want to check your site speed, payment gateways, product pages and checkouts perform at their peak when traffic is pushed.
 This is particularly important for newer small businesses who are facing their first Christmas.
 Some tools you can use to check this include LoadImpact and Pingdom.

 Bonus Content: Here are 12 questions you can ask yourself to ensure your site is optimized for sales ahead of the holiday season: The Online Store Feedback You’ve Been Waiting for.

 5. Plan Your Holiday Site Themes

-A recent study found that UX/CX (customer experience) would overtake product and price by 2020 as the key differentiator between brands; your store interface is a big part of this.
+A study found that UX/CX (customer experience) would overtake product and price by 2020 as the key differentiator between brands; your store interface is a big part of this.
 Decorating your store with themed banners will draw people’s attention and ensure they make the connection between the gifts and the products you sell.

 Bonus Tip: Don’t forget to upgrade your email and landing page templates too!